harish-shivaram/shilly-jekyll/_art/matisse.md

 _Dance_ and _Music_ were two decorative panels produced for the Russian collector Sergei Shchukin, which explains why they are now, after confiscation from private ownership, in the Russian state collections.
-But Matisse had initially produced for Shchukin’s inspection another full-scale version of _Dance_ - over eight-and-a-half feet high and nearly thirteen feet wide - and this is the one that is now in the Museum of Modern Art in New York.
+But Matisse had initially produced for Shchukin’s inspection another full-scale version of _Dance_ &mdash; over eight-and-a-half feet high and nearly thirteen feet wide &mdash; and this is the one that is now in the Museum of Modern Art in New York.
 In it Matisse probably used as his starting point a ring of dancers from the background of his own painting _Bonheur de vivre_.
 1909 was the year Diaghilev and the Russian ballet